How to live with fewer regrets and make better decisions by focusing on just three simple questions

 Yet many people live as solitary arrows.
 Even if they have an active social life, and even if they are part of a small group at church.

-Share this article with one other person you know and agree to ask each other these two questions:
+Share this article with one other person you know and agree to ask each other this one simple question:

-2) After they respond, ask them, "Which of the following do you feel most lacking so we can build you up: Purpose, Power, or (God's) Peace?"
+"Which of the following do you feel most lacking so we can build you up: Purpose, Power, or (God's) Presence and why?"